 What are your qualifications?

 I have extensive real-life and professional experience.
 In real life, I am a trauma survivor myself and in long-term recovery.
 I have been on my journey of healing and working on my recovery for 17 years.
-As a result, I have extensive experience with individual and group therapy, outpatient, and inpatient behavior health hospital programs.
+As a result, I have extensive experience with individual and group therapy, outpatient, and inpatient behavior health hospital programs, and 12-step programs like Celebrate Recovery and CoDa.
 Also, as a trauma survivor, I have faced many of the same problems you are facing in employment, family, and relationships.
 I have been where you are.

 Professionally I am an educator and researcher.
 Early in my career, I was a middle and high school English teacher.
 Later I earned a Ph.D. in Curriculum and Instruction from UNC Charlotte.
 After my doctoral studies, I held a tenure-track Assistant Professor of Education appointment in The School of Education at Claflin University and USC Upstate.

 As a trauma recovery coach, I combine my real-life personal experience with my professional work as an educator and researcher.
 I work with you as a peer, mentor, guide, and educator to help you move from where you are today (the present) to where you want to be (in the future) in your relationships, goals, and aspirations.
 I raise your awareness and teach you coping skills.